What The Distribution - What Is Inside Gradle Distribution Zips?

 From here, we see that Kotlin compiler is 58.3MB (40% of the distribution), groovy compiler adds 8.1MB (5.6%).

-files taking up 24.8MB (17%).
+There are 166 gradle-*.jar files taking up 24.8MB (17%).

-That is a lot of space, and Gradle has been growing - gradle-8.0-bin.zip
+That is a lot of space, and Gradle has been growing - gradle-8.0-bin.zip was 118.4MB, so 10% growth since

 February 2023.

-A sad side note, the Kotlin compiler that ships inside Gradle can only be used to compile .gradle.kts
+A sad side note, the Kotlin compiler that ships inside Gradle can only be used to compile .gradle.kts files, so

 if you try to build real Kotlin, you need to fetch a separate new copy through Kotlin Gradle Plugin!